103-111 Notting Hill Gate,

-Today, the main original auditorium is virtually intact, however a second screen with 151 seats was erected on the stage in 2002.
-The main original auditorium now has a seating capacity of 380, with 220 in the stalls and 160 in the balcony(the gallery is unused).
-In May 2004 it was purchased by a church, but it remains open as a cinema.
-It is a Grade II Listed building.
+The main original auditorium remained virtually intact.
+A second screen with 151 seats was erected on the stage in 2002.
+The main original auditorium then had a seating capacity of 380, with 220 in the stalls and 160 in the balcony(the gallery has been unused since it converted to a cinema in 1923).
+In May 2004 the Coronet Cinema was purchased by a church, but remained open as a cinema.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.